jonjamz/blaze-forms/README.md

 {{> basicInput schema=schema field='testField'}}
 ```

-Either type can be used standalone, but their real power comes from being used together.
+Elements and form blocks can be used standalone, but their real power comes from being used together.

 #### Examples